 - Wear comfortable shoes.
 Even though there is a shuttle service that operates between the Visitor’s Center and a number of stops around the perimeter of the historic area, you will still do a lot of walking and standing.

 - Do at least one special event or program.

 - Enjoy at least one meal at a Colonial Williamsburg historic tavern (see below).

 - The Colonial Williamsburg Historic Area is open to the public for free, but you do need a ticket to get into any of the historical sites or trade shops.
 Open sites have a flag posted out in front.

-- Make sure to pick up a map and daily schedule at the Visitor’s Center to help you plan your day.
+- Make sure to refer to your map and schedule to help you plan your day.

 This post includes affiliate links.
 If you make a purchase through one of these links, I may earn a small commission at no additional cost to you.
 As an Amazon Associate I earn from qualifying purchases.
 See disclaimer.

 PRO TIP: If you have flexible travel dates you need to check out Going (formerly Scott’s Cheap Flights).
 You get amazing flight deals sent straight to your inbox with instructions on how to book directly with the airlines.
 Check out Going here.
 Going is my favorite way to find great travel deals.

 Colonial Williamsburg ticket options